DNWMNCR/JavaForSmallTeams/style/90_prefer_immutable_objects.md

 It no longer matters if `Foo` is long or short lived.

-It is inherently thread safe.
+It is inherently thread-safe.

-We know that whatever value we construct it with will remain until it dies, there is only one possible point where data is written so we do not need to search for others.
+We know that whatever value we construct it with will remain until it dies.
+There is only one possible point where data is written so we do not need to search for others.

 ##### Annotations